HireDale/daleydose/about-daley-dose.md

 # **ABOUT DALEY DOSE**
 ---

 The **Daley Dose** application streamlines the prescription‑writing process for healthcare professionals.

-Its easy‑to‑use interface and robust features support accurate, efficient, and secure prescription management.
-The application can also contact patients, pharmacies, and online stores to coordinate timely medication distribution, ensuring patients receive their prescriptions when needed and at their convenience.
+Its user-friendly interface combined with powerful features enable accurate, efficient, and secure creation of prescriptions.
+It also offers extended capabilities, including contacting patients, pharmacies, and online stores for accurate and on‑time medication distribution.
+This ensures that patients receive their medication promptly and at their convenience.

-With the various Daley Dose features at your disposal, you can assign alternative medications if a pharmacy or store has no current stock.
-This gives the dispensing side of the process greater flexibility in managing supplies and helps ensure patients leave the pharmacy with their prescribed medication.

 ![User Interface login screen](/assets/images/daley-dose-home-window-login.png)